norman/friendly_id/Guide.md

 Use this task if you wish to delete expired slugs; manually or perhaps via cron.
 If you don't specify the days option, the default is to remove unused slugs older than 45 days.

+# Hacking FriendlyId

+A couple of notes for programmers intending to work on FriendlyId:

+If you intend to send a pull request, in general it's best to make minor changes in the master branch, and major changes in the edge branch.

+Before removing any public or protected methods, FriendlyId will deprecate them through one major release cycle.
+Private methods may, however, change at any time.